fmerg/pymerkle/README.md

 Contrary to the [bitcoin](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) specification for Merkle-trees, lonely leaves are not duplicated while the tree is growing.
-Instead, when appending new leaves, a bifurcation node is created at the rightmost branch As a consequence, the present implementation should be invulnerable to the DOS attack reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459) (see also
+Instead, when appending new leaves, a bifurcation node is created at the rightmost branch.
+As a consequence, the present implementation should be invulnerable to the DOS attack reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459) (see also